$\mathbb{A}^1$-homotopy theory of log schemes: Abstract

 \section{Abstract}

-We construct the $\A^1$-local stable motivic homotopy categories of fs log schemes.
+We construct the $\mathbb{A}^1$-local stable motivic homotopy categories of fs log schemes.
 For schemes with the trivial log structure, our construction is equivalent to the original construction of Morel-Voevodsky.
-We prove the localization property.
-As a consequence, we obtain the Grothendieck six functors formalism for strict morphisms of fs log schemes.
-We extend $\A^1$-invariant cohomology theories of schemes to fs log schemes.
-In particular, we define motivic cohomology, homotopy $K$-theory, and algebraic cobordism of fs log schemes.
+We prove that our construction satisfies the localization property.
+As a consequence, we obtain the Grothendieck six-functor formalism for strict morphisms of fs log schemes.
+We extend $\mathbb{A}^1$-invariant cohomology theories of schemes to fs log schemes.
+In particular, we define motivic cohomology, homotopy K-theory, and algebraic cobordism of fs log schemes.
 For any fs log scheme log smooth over a scheme, we express cohomology of its boundary in terms of cohomology of schemes.